×

 Article 28 – Deductible Expenditure

-Under UAE Corporate Tax Law, deductions are provided against the expenditure that are incurred ‘wholly and exclusively’ for the purposes of the business by the Taxable Person.
+Under UAE Corporate Tax Law, deductions are provided against the expenditure that is incurred ‘wholly and exclusively’ for the purposes of the business by the Taxable Person.

 Thus, all those expenditures that are legitimate in nature and incurred during the ordinary course of business to derive Taxable Income are deductible as per the UAE Corporate Tax Law.